Guide to Gaming on Board Game Arena

 By MARK WILSON

-No online outlet has seen more increase in traffic than Board Game Arena (BGA) an online platform for playing board games.
-As I write this, BGA boasts in the neighborhood of 150 games, and the way games are scripted makes them easy to find others to play with and quickly play.
+As I write this, BGA boasts well over 300 games, and the way games are scripted makes them easy to find others to play with and quickly play.

 I’ve tried to absorb a lot of BGA in order to do this writeup, which has doubled as an excuse to learn a bunch of games to be able to teach them to my friends.
 Below is some of what I’ve learned to help streamline your BGA experience.

 BGA has a free level and a paid, Premium level.
 The latter comes with access to extra games, and things like post-game statistics, along with a few other benefits.
-Premium is very cheap, at only $2/month, or $24/year.
+Premium is very cheap, at only $3/month, or $36/year.

 Premium games tend to be those that are newer or more sought-after.
 However, the majority of BGA’s catalog is available for free.
 Later in this article I discuss about 45 specific games, and only about 25% of them require Premium membership.